Chlamydia Testing

 When can I be tested for chlamydia?

-If you do not have symptoms your appointment will be with a nurse.
+If you do not have symptoms, please book an asymptomatic appointment with a nurse.

 How long will it take to receive my results?